 Restricted tendering:

-• All interested contractors may submit applications to participate in the procedure.
+• Evaluation of requests to participate in the procedure.

 Negotiated procedure with publication: